• Skip to primary navigation

 3. Get under that turkey's skin

 When applying the rub to your turkey, it is best to apply it well underneath the skin, with a lighter coating on top of the skin.
-You want to be sure that the flavors stay in even when the turkey is slowly smoked.
+You want to ensure that the flavors remain consistent even when the turkey is slowly smoked.

 To apply rub under the skin, start at the turkey’s bottom (butt) end, where the skin is loose, and work your fingers under the skin and up the chest to loosen the skin.
 And then loosen as much skin along the thighs and legs as possible.